princessAmy/Mechagon/readme.txt

 From there you might need to use either ipconfig or ifconfig to check your network interface name (most common is either eth0 or eth1)

-from there navigate to your folder and execute the mechagon.py file using
+from there open a terminal session and navigate to your folder and execute the mechagon.py file using

 sudo python3 mechagon.py

 As of right now the script only works in linux baised enivronments.
+It was tested and made in a kali linux python 3 environment.